jesslns/CV/README.md

   - Started with self-taught coding before joining Makers.
   - Obsessed in evaluation and thinking how to improve my code, such as writing cleaner code.
 - Fast, independent learner:
-  - Conitnuously look at online resources to improve my code.
+  - Continuously look at online resources to improve my code.
   - Able to apply knowledge acquire during the week to the corresponding weekend challenges.
 - Great collaborator:
   - Enjoy pair programming.